Carrying on a heritage...

 While my mother was working full-time when I was little my Grandma watched me and we spent a lot of time together.
 All those years were spent learning a good amount of what I know about homesteading today-including a few years helping on her second husband's dairy farm.
 Talk about long, hard, stinky workdays.
 She instilled in me not only knowledge from planting with moon cycles and never in her beloved "Posey Woman" phase but a kind and gentle heart I only ever wish to be as good as her with.

 When I took over the family land and the homestead, I decided I wanted to restore it to its true glory.
 Visions of a HUGE garden, small animals galore, jars and jars of preserved food, and family meals around the table fill my dreams day after day.
 Building a homestead after it has been dormant for a while is no small task.
 My family and I are learning how to modernize some parts of homesteading as we work on updating the land.
-I have added another layer to our homestead and insist we do everything as natural as possible, from the removal of chemicals to the use of essential oils daily.
-We are eliminating processed food from our diets and working on our own personal health as we work on improving the health of the land.
+I also add to that my own handmade business along with a coaching business, which leads to many very busy days around these parts.
+Finding that natural balance inside the home and out is what I strive to share.

 As I continue to learn each day, I feel such a connection with what I am able to accomplish that I want to share all my knowledge with you.
-I want to help your homestead start or help your home get to a healthier, happier peace.
+I want to help your homestead start or help your home get to a happier, more peaceful place.
 My goal is to help teach and lead as many people and homes as I can each and every year to create a community of like-minded folks and a place where we can share our wins each and every day.

 Fun Facts About Me